jasoneppink/autogram/README.md

+Note: The machine vision service this project relied on has changed, breaking this script.

 # Autogram
 [Autogram](https://jasoneppink.com/autogram) is an AppleScript application that automates the selection, captioning, and posting of photos to Instagram.
 It relies on an imperfect machine vision service trained on a proprietary (and unknown) corpus of photos that results in [inexplicable curatorial decisions and, often, unintentional hilarity](https://www.instagram.com/jasoneppink/).